100 Best Books of All Time

 Valley of the Dolls by Jacqueline Susann

 Sex and drugs have a common allure, but they also have a common endgame: a downward spiral.
 In Valley of the Dolls, Jacqueline Susann offers in lurid detail the stories of three young women who want nothing more than to reach the pinnacle of life.
 But just as they see it in their grasp, they lose it all in a coil of sex, lust, romance, and abandonment.
-Find out the 50 books everyone needs to read before they’re 50.

 Where the Sidewalk Ends by Shel Silverstein